securitykiss-com/rfw/README.rst

 Features
 --------

-- block/allow individual IP addresses on iptables on request from remote host
+- block/allow IP addresses with iptables on request from remote host
-- apply action against individual IP permanently or with expiry periods
+- handle individual IP or CIDR ranges (ad.dr.es.s/mask)
-- keep IP whitelist - commands related to whitelisted IPs are ignored what prevents locking out the legitmate clients
+- apply action permanently or with expiry periods
-- handle CIDR notation in the whitelist config file
+- keep IP/range whitelist - actions related to whitelisted IPs are ignored what prevents locking out the legitmate clients
 - serialize requests to prevent concurrency issues with iptables
 - REST API
 - secured with SSL
 - authenticated with basic authentication over SSL and by client source IP
-- idempotent - duplicate entries are ignored
+- idempotent - actions resulting in duplicate entries are ignored
 - do not interfere with more general iptables rules
 - both remote and local interface: SSL secured that can listen on any available network interface and plain HTTP that can listen only on localhost
 - local client (rfwc) with syntax identical to iptables which acts as the iptables guard